Neuroscience 3861 and 3862 Undergraduate Research Guidelines

 The expectation is that the student will have read previous papers on the topic of their research and understand the reasoning that led to their research effort.
 They should also express an understanding of the hypotheses and methods on which their lab efforts were based.
 In all, students should be able to demonstrate (a) an understanding of fundamental principles and concepts of neuroscience, (b) an ability to think critically, (c) an ability to organize and communicate conceptual and factual information, and (d) a depth of knowledge in the area of the research project.
 The introduction to the paper should include a discussion of the neuroscience background and significance of the work.
 If the results warrant statistical treatment, the analytic methods should be included or referenced – wherever appropriate, it is expected to provide the statistical test (such as T-value, F-value, R-value); if a statistical test cannot be provided, include a section explaining what the appropriate test would be and why it was not performed (for instance, the sample size was too small).
 The discussion should be focused narrowly on the results and their interpretation.
 Please contact the Program Office if you have questions about the organization and style of the paper.
 Note: Before submitting any paper to an “undergraduate research journal” it is absolutely critical that you get permission from your research adviser even if the journal does not require it.

 Abstracts (3861) and papers (3862) are due on the last day of class.
 There will be a deduction of 1 letter grade for papers received after the deadline.
-Copies should be sent to the Program Office and to the student’s faculty mentor.
+Copies should be submitted to the program through Brightspace AND to the student’s faculty mentor.
 The abstract/paper is to be graded by the faculty mentor who should submit a recommendation for a final grade to the Program Office within one week of the due date.
 Approximately 75% of your grade will depend on your performance in the laboratory.
 Please download and read over the Guidelines given to faculty for evaluating your performance – it should help you understand what is expected and the basis for grading.